 - the lifetime can vary depending on the type of equipment

-In the case of a walker which is worn, Medicare Part B will typically replace it every five years, so long as it has always been in your possession, and it is beyond repair.
+In the case of a walker which is worn out, Medicare Part B will typically replace it every five years, so long as it has always been in your possession, and it is beyond repair.

-The process is pretty much the same for all replacement items, aprt form those which require prior approval.
+The process is pretty much the same for all replacement items, apart from those which require prior approval.

-How do you qualify for Medicare coverage and get your DME’s ?
+How do you qualify for Medicare coverage of DME ?

 To be able to qualify for Medicare coverage of DME’s “for use in the home” under Original medicare Part B, you –